indsy123/Navigation-function-based-planning-and-control/readme.txt

 iii) pyquaternion: install using "pip install pyquaternion", used in controller code

+iv) the optimization was solved using academic license of gurobipy and it needs to be installed by downloading the software from https://www.gurobi.com/registration/download-reg and following installation instructions.

 Installation instructions:
 clone the files in your catkin_ws and run cd ~catkin_ws